Skip to main content

 Creating a DORA Prediction Map involves four steps that guide you through selecting the data needed to run a prediction.

 This article includes interactive walkthroughs for each step.
-For more detailed explanations, including geoscience context and modeling considerations, see the full step-by-step articles linked alongside each walkthrough.
+For more detailed explanations, including geoscience context and modelling considerations, see the full step-by-step articles linked alongside each walkthrough.

 Navigate the Dora Interface

-Get familiar with the main panels, tools, and controls used throughout the workflow.
+This walkthrough shows the main panels, tools, and controls you will use throughout the prediction workflow.

 🔗 Read the article: Navigating DORA